Russia denies nuclear incident after international body detects isotopes

 “We do not know the source of this information.”

-The International Atomic Energy Agency has asked countries whether they have detected the isotopes, and “if any event may have been associated with this”.
+The International Atomic Energy Agency asked member states over the weekend whether they had detected the isotopes, and “if any event may have been associated with this”.

+On Monday the IAEA said in a statement here that roughly 30 countries - including Finland, Sweden, Norway, the Baltic states, Britain, France and Germany - had informed it "that there were no events on their territories that may have caused the observed air concentrations".
+Russia was not one of them.

 Finnish nuclear safety authority STUK said on Monday it had also found tiny amounts of nuclear particles in samples collected on its southern coast.
 But the concentrations were small enough that they could have been “derived from the normal operation or maintenance of nuclear reactors”, it said.

-Radiation protection expert Jan Johansson at the Swedish Radiation Safety Authority said the variations were extremely low - far below levels seen in Sweden after the 2011 Fukushima accident far away in Japan - and had no impact on radiation protection.
+Radiation protection expert Jan Johansson at the Swedish Radiation Safety Authority said the variations were extremely low and had no impact on radiation protection.

 “What stands out here is the combination of these substances.
 That’s not something we usually see,” he told Reuters.